About the Journal

 Current Issue

-Vol. 4 No. 1 (2024)
+Vol. 5 No. 1 (2025)

-Research Directs in Strength and Performance is an open access, double peer-reviewed, internationally published journal, indexed on Google Scholar to track citations, h-index and i10-index for impact.
+Research in Strength and Performance is an open access, double peer-reviewed, internationally published journal, indexed on Google Scholar to track citations, h-index and i10-index for impact.
 The journal is a Crossref member for digital object identifier (DOI) number assignment and citation tracking.

-Research Directs: Publishes manuscripts as they are accepted.
+Manuscripts are published as they are accepted.
 Published works are dated by year, volume (issue): manuscript number and DOI number.
 Example: 2024, Volume 4 (Issue 1): 3, DOI#.

 Articles

-Abstract 348 | PDF Downloads 2803Scientific Impact
+Abstract 503 | PDF Downloads 238Scientific Impact

-The aim of Research Directs in Strength and Performance is to publish, direct and concise research in strength and conditioning to advance scientific discovery in human performance.
+The aim of Research in Strength and Performance is to publish, direct and concise research in strength and conditioning to advance scientific discovery in human performance.
 While not required, the journal encourages authors to submit "Direct Original Research," which is a compact version of an original research manuscript.